Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

  - false, where the false false is the true true
  - hat implemented as (builtin hat parametre_lithp); but all namespaces will be /(so|ran)domised/ by default, that it'll use the force for habitual cfg, self-improving memorisation (like the typing warez, it'll /observe|predict|optimise|../ s/human/person/ behaviour⒮ for /augmented|accelerated|speed|../ learning, intelligence amplification,.; with, or without, openeeg,..),..
  - /shyam(scrẏpt)?|(((shyamscrẏpt|(ha|bo)x)er|student|..)(s|z)?)' dialect|built-?in|sootb(-?ly)?|../; computer science education randomly becomes an experimental experience #shyam's_coolest
+  - :(,shyam,s/parameter_lithp/./) is rng enough; single-width sspaces are optimal, sspace is symbolic (cfg /leading|trailing/ sspaces #sugar_daddy), does shyamscrypt need diksas? shyammotations! (future) you you're ,grounded v 'enlightened; what else is there‽
 [ ] reading den:
  [x] my flag is maha logically primed; is ali a lie?
   [x] rhs v lhs; yin v yang (i'm half /empty|full/ ∘ https://youtu.be/qpeP4Er5PYE)